matthewkyang96/CityPups/README.md

 # CityPups

 CityPups, a startup that helps people living in cities find the perfect dog to adopt.
 Specifically, people living in the city struggle to find the right dog to adopt due to their unique needs.
+See the live website [here](https://citypups-static.netlify.app/)!

 ## Description